The automatic way to determine succession and asset transfers is costly and time-consuming.

 There are three common tools for avoiding probate.

 The first option is to put property into joint ownership with heirs.
-This is a bad idea.
-Whereas it will accomplish the goal of passing property to heirs without the need for probate, it puts assets under the joint control of heirs during your lifetime.
-It also makes assets vulnerable to their debts.
+This is generally a bad idea.
+Whereas it will accomplish the goal of passing property to heirs without the need for probate, it puts assets under the joint control of heirs during one’s lifetime.
+It also makes assets vulnerable to the heirs’ debts.
 Most significantly, it misses out on significant tax savings opportunities.

 The second option is to use “paid on death” designations.
 This can be done with bank accounts, investment accounts, retirement accounts, life insurance and even many kinds of real estate (with a “transfer-on-death” deed).
-The advantages of this option are that it avoids probate and Medi-Cal recovery while preserving your control over your assets and taking advantage of tax savings opportunities.
-The disadvantage is that you cannot assure that the shares for young or disabled beneficiaries are managed appropriately.
-Also, particularly with a “transfer on death” deed, if one of your chosen heirs dies before you, that share may not go to his or her children.
+The advantages of this option are that it avoids probate and Medi-Cal recovery while preserving control one’s your assets and taking advantage of tax savings opportunities.
+The disadvantage is that this method cannot ensure that shares for young or disabled beneficiaries are managed appropriately.
+Also, particularly with a “transfer on death” deed, if a chosen heir predeceases, that share may not go to their children.

 The third option is to prepare a Revocable Living Trust.
-This is the best option.
-It avoids probate and Medi-Cal recovery while preserving your control over your assets and taking advantage of tax savings opportunities.
-It also lets you plan for contingencies and assure that shares going to young or disabled beneficiaries are properly managed.
+This is typically the best option.
+It avoids probate and Medi-Cal recovery while preserving control over assets during one’s lifetime and taking advantage of tax savings opportunities.
+It also allows for complex families, contingencies, and can better enable that shares going to young or disabled beneficiaries are properly managed.